Marcin13/terraform/README.md

+# Terraform
+## Automate Infrastructure on Any Cloud
-# In this article I will quickly show how I usew Terraform
+### In this article I will quickly show how I use Terraform